h2oai/h2o-3/h2o-docs/src/product/data-science/naive-bayes.rst

 -  `min_prob <algo-params/min_prob.html>`__: Specify the minimum probability to use for observations without enough data.

--  `eps_prob <algo-params/eps_prob.html>`__: Specify the threshold for standard deviation.
-If this threshold is not met, the ``min_sdev`` value is used.
+-  `eps_prob <algo-params/eps_prob.html>`__: Cutoff below which probability is replaced with ``min_prob``.

 -  `compute_metrics <algo-params/compute_metrics.html>`__: Enable this option to compute metrics on training data.
-The Naïve Bayes classifier assumes independence between predictor variables conditional on the response, and a Gaussian distribution of numeric predictors with mean and standard deviation computed from the training dataset.
-When building a Naïve Bayes classifier, every row in the training dataset that contains at least one NA will be skipped completely.
-If the test dataset has missing values, then those predictors are omitted in the probability calculation during prediction.

 -  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for model training.
 Use 0 to disable.

 Interpreting a Naïve Bayes Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output from Naïve Bayes is a list of tables containing the a-priori
-and conditional probabilities of each class of the response.
-The
-a-priori probability is the estimated probability of a particular class
-before observing any of the predictors.
-Each conditional probability
-table corresponds to a predictor column.
-The row headers are the classes
-of the response and the column headers are the classes of the predictor.
-Thus, in the table below, the probability of survival (y) given a person
-is male (x) is 0.91543624.
+The output from Naïve Bayes is a list of tables containing the a-priori and conditional probabilities of each class of the response.
+The a-priori probability is the estimated probability of a particular class before observing any of the predictors.
+Each conditional probability table corresponds to a predictor column.
+The row headers are the classes of the response and the column headers are the classes of the predictor.
+Thus, in the sample output below, the probability of survival (y) given a person is male (x) is 0.51617440.

 ::